Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 This one second lag is what we would call our tail-latency.
 Sure it normally takes 100ms to run, but it is the 1 second that really matters.

-People are fickle and tend to only see the the bad.
+Bad news, people are fickle and tend to only see bad things.
+Meaning that if your app responds really fast 3 times, but is slow for the fourth.
+All the users will really notice is the slow response.

-Take for instance, lets say you visit a sandwich shop.
+Take for instance, let's say you visit a sandwich shop.
 The first time you order a chicken sandwich on rye, it was good.
 The next next you go, you order the chicken sandwich again, since knowing that it was pretty good.
 Turns out this sandwich was good as well.
-However, the preceding visit, we have the chicken sandwich again, but this time something awful happens.
+However, on the third visit, we have the chicken sandwich again, but this time something awful happens.
 After consuming the tasty morsel, later that evening you catch the stomach virus going around work.
-You spend the rest of the night with traumatizing stomach pains, leading up to the evacuation of the sandwich had for lunch.
+You spend the rest of the night with traumatizing stomach pains, leading up to the eventual evacuation of the sandwich had for lunch.
-The experience was so awful, that it ruined chicken sandwiches entirely.
+The experience was so awful, that it ruined chicken sandwiches for you entirely.
-It was not the sandwiches fault that you got sick, but even thinking about eating another is out of the question.
+Now it really was not the sandwiches fault that you got sick, but even thinking about eating another is out of the question.
 How's the saying go?
 It only takes one bad apple to ruin the bunch?

 Having to wait one whole second to look at funny pictures might not seem up to par with total gastro-evacuation, but it might cause loss of users.
 Sure the first time, they might just chalk it up to just Comcast for providing third world internet connection speed.
-However, that blaming a slow ISP, for inhibiting a quality does of funny cat photos, can only go so far .
+However, blaming a slow ISP for inhibiting a quality experience of funny cat photos can go only so far .
 If the website in continuously slow, people will give up and search for a better alternative.
-It is not worth having to wait internet eons to get what they want, and people will move on.
+To them, it may is not worth having to wait internet eons to get what they want, and people will move on.

 So what does this have to do with distributed tracing?
 Well as it turns out, a whole bunch!
 Distributed tracing allows for an in-depth break down of a latency tree in a micro-service architecture.
 Essentally, a profiler, such as [yourkit](https://www.yourkit.com/), for the cloud.
 It enables a more granular break down a service call.
-It can shown the interactions between services that are made and how long each one takes after they have received a request and finished with a response.
+It shows all of the interactions of the all the dependent services of a trace and how long each interaction takes.
 Painting a more clear picture of a transaction.
 Hopefully, leading to a paths where optimizations can be wired in to reduce response times.